General information on pilot licences and permits

 Citizenship

-An applicant's citizenship must be shown on his aviation personnel permit or licence and must therefore be determined prior to the first issue of the document.
+An applicant's citizenship must be shown on their aviation personnel permit or licence and must therefore be determined prior to the first issue of the document.
 In cases where proof of citizenship cannot be determined from the documents on file, an applicant will be required to provide such proof in the form of a statement from Citizenship and Immigration Canada.

 Proof of Citizenship